BDC Hamburger Icon

 Awareness

 Building awareness is at the top of the sales funnel.
 Potential customers likely haven’t heard of you yet, so you must do something disruptive to get their attention.
-This is called push marketing; it usually involves paid advertising paired with content, although it can also involve search engine optimization.
+This is called push marketing; it usually involves paid advertising paired with content, although it can also incorporate SEO.

-At this stage, you must get prospects’ contact information, such as their email addresses, so you can continue to reach them for your down-funnel initiatives.
-For example, you could place ads on Google or Facebook and drive prospects to a landing page or website where they could enter their contact information in exchange for a free e-book.
+At this stage, you must collect prospects’ contact information, such as their email addresses, so you can continue to reach them for your down-funnel initiatives.
+For example, you might run Google ads or Facebook ads and drive prospects to a landing page or website where they can enter their contact information in exchange for a free e-book.

 TipBottom line